Exponential iteration and Borel sets: Introduction

 Next we focus on the $f_a$'s which have attracting or parabolic cycles.
-The parameters $a$ associated with this class form a large and conjecturally dense subset of the complex plane.
-The conjugacy in \cite{rem2} established that all escaping sets in this context are topologically equivalent.
-Using a localized version of Theorem 1, we will prove the following complementary result wherein $J(f_a)$ denotes the Julia set of $f_a$.
+The parameters $a$ associated with this class form a large and conjecturally dense subset of $\mathbb C$.
+The conjugacy in \cite{rem2} established that all escaping sets are mutually homeomorphic in this context.
+Using a localized version of Theorem \ref{t1}, we will prove the following complementary result wherein $J(f_a)$ denotes the Julia set of $f_a$.